Romiplostim (rbe) ro''-mi''p-lo''-sti''m

 Tell your doctor, nurse or pharmacist if you notice any of the following and they worry you:

-joint pain, including shoulder pain
+joint or muscle pain, including shoulder pain

 pain in your hands and feet

 tingling or numbness in your hands and feet

 burning pain, redness and warmth in your hands and feet

 The above list includes the more common side effects of your medicine.
 They are usually mild and short-lived.

 If any of the following happens, stop using Nplate and tell your doctor immediately or seek medical attention: